Blue Moth Orchids (Phalaenopsis) are eye-catching houseplants sometimes seen in big box stores and garden centers.

 After the flowering stem is injected with dye, the small hole that's created is coated in a layer of wax to keep the dye in the stem.
 That's the theory anyway, as you can see some has still leaked out over time.

 Injected dye isn't always used and sometimes the grower will use food coloring.
-It's similar to what most of us will have done as kids.
-This is less often done though as the blue is usually much less vivid and takes longer for the grower to achieve.
+It's similar to what most of us will have done as kids just with other types of plants.
+Food coloring is less often used though as the blue is usually less vivid and takes longer for the grower to achieve.

 Moth Orchids are regular repeat flowering plants and with reasonable care they can be brought back into bloom within 9 months, sometimes sooner if you're lucky.